Australian Institute of Health and Welfare (2022) People with disability in Australia, AIHW, Australian Government, accessed 04 December 2022.

 The types of restrictions reported by working-age people with disability differ by labour force status (Figure CHALLENGES.1).

-Bar chart showing 9 categories of employment restrictions for working-age people with disability who have at least 1 restriction.
-The reader can select to display the chart by 4 categories of labour force status, including not in labour force, unemployed, employed and all statuses.
-The chart shows employed people with disability are less likely (7.4%) to require ongoing supervision or assistance than those who are unemployed (21%).
+Bar chart showing 9 categories of employment restrictions for working-age people with disability who have at least one restriction.
+The reader can select to display the chart by 4 categories of labour force status: not in labour force, unemployed, employed and all statuses.
+The chart shows employed people with disability are less likely (7.4%) to require ongoing supervision or assistance than those with disability who are unemployed (21%).

 Almost one-third (32% or 664,000) of working-age people with disability have no employment restriction.
 Almost 3 in 10 (28% or 187,000) of this group are not in the labour force (Table CHALLENGES.6).